 11. He will cross the troubled sea and strike the sea waves, and all the depths of the Nile will be dried up.
 The pride of Assyria will be brought down, and the scepter of Egypt will be taken away.

-12. I will make them strong in the Lord, and in His name will they walk, says the Lord.
+12. I will make them strong in the Lord, and they will walk about in His name, says the Lord.

 ¶1.
 Open your doors, O Lebanon, so that fire may devour your cedars!

-2. Howl, O juniper, for the cedar has fallen; the majestic are utterly devastated.
+2. Howl, O cypress, for the cedar has fallen; the majestic are utterly devastated.
 Howl, O oaks of Bashan, for the impregnable forest is fallen!

 3. The sound of shepherds howling, for their majesty is ruined!
 The sound of young lions roaring, for the majesty of the Jordan is destroyed!